jimliu2/document/README.md

 ### CPLD Programming
-The motherboard on server have a CPLD device that can be upgraded firmware on it.
 BMC can load svf file to program CPLD via JTAG.

+BUV can use J705 pin5 , pin7 , pin9 , pin13 to connect CPLD.

 **How to use**